Skip to main content

 Electron Transport Chain

-As electrons move through the ETC, protons (H+) are pumped from the mitochondrial matrix into the intermembrane space, creating a proton gradient.
-This gradient leads to a decrease in pH in the intermembrane space and an increase in pH in the matrix, which is crucial for ATP synthesis as protons flow back into the matrix through ATP synthase.
+As electrons move through the ETC, protons are pumped from the mitochondrial matrix into the intermembrane space, creating a proton gradient.
+This gradient results in a lower pH in the intermembrane space compared to the matrix.
+The flow of protons back into the matrix through ATP synthase drives the synthesis of ATP, increasing the matrix's pH.

 Recommended video: